redhat-cop/github-actions/README.md

 If you have an example workflow that you would like to contribute, you can similarly create a new directory under the existing `workflows` directory.
 From there you can then add your content and descriptions, etc.

-**Note:** For workflows, we're looking for something more than you can find in individual 'how-to's` for a single action.
+**Note:** For workflows, we're looking for something more than you can find in individual `how-to's` for a single action.
 The ideal workflow example would be pulling together sets of actions or multiple workflows to accomplish a larger goal.